-Fig. 4.1: Heavy element inventory for the 233U-started MSFR (solid lines) and for the transuranic-started MSFR (dashed lines) [2011 MSR White Paper]
+Fig. 4.1: Heavy element inventory for the 233U-started MSFR (solid lines) and for the transuranic-started MSFR (dashed lines) [59]

 The Uranium fuel in the MSFR is diluted in the salt and represents a small fraction (2 to 3 mol %) of the salt (see Fig. 4.1 - solid lines).

-To obtain the Uranium quantity needed to reach the critical mass requires the extraction of about 100 liters (around 1/3 metric ton) of fuel salt and also requires a chemical unit able to process this large amount of salt.
+Table 4.1 gives an evaluation of the salt volume to be processed to get one significant quantity of the various nuclear materials.

 A diversion of this amount of fuel will be detectable by a couple of methods:

 Fuel salt composition monitoring: The very short recirculation time of the fuel salt implies that the majority of the fuel, except any hold up in processing equipment or other locations, has the same concentration of fissile materials, fertile materials, and fission products.
 A large amount of information can be gained by monitoring the elemental and isotopic composition of the salt either through sampling and destructive analysis or non-destructive analysis techniques.
 Concentrations can be determined either through direct measurements of actinides or indirect measurements of fission products.
 Further study of fuel composition monitoring methods will need to be developed.

 Reactor operation temperature monitoring: The reactor reactivity, and thus the fissile inventory of the core, may be controlled by stabilizing the operation temperature of the reactor.
 This is due to the largely negative feedback coefficients of the MSFR concept: a decrease of operating temperature at constant power would reveal a decrease of reactivity due to a leak of fissile matter.
 Studies of the MSFR [43, 44, 45] showed that a disappearance of 1 kg of 233U leads to a reactivity variation of 9.5 pcm.
 Assuming a feedback coefficient value of about -5pcm/°C, a loss of 1 kg of 233U would thus lead to a decrease of 2°C of the operation temperature.
-The diversion of one critical mass of 233U would then lead to a decrease of about 60°C of the operating temperature, which is easy to measure.
+The diversion of one 233U SQ would then lead to a decrease of about 16°C of the operating temperature, which is easy to measure.
 Reactor temperature monitoring will only be able to detect larger, abrupt losses of fuel salt and not smaller, protracted losses since the uncertainty in the power output would be greater than any small losses of fissionable material.
 For smaller protracted losses the decrease in reactor temperature may not be obvious immediately and would only be observed incrementally.

 Past work on pyroprocessing safeguards has investigated measurement technologies for determining actinide content in molten salts—these technologies may be applicable for MSRs, except the radiological dose will be much higher since any samples may come right out of the reactor.
 The use of decay tanks in some designs for salt processing may provide time for short-lived fission products to decay, so sampling after these tanks would be more optimal.